-The Counseling Psychology program strives to do our best to make everyone feel included and welcomed.
-We are part of a larger whole, the Department of Counseling and Educational Psychology, subsumed still under the School of Education and Indiana University.
+The Counseling Psychology program strives to make everyone feel included and welcomed.
+We are part of a larger whole, the Department of Applied Psychology in Education and Research Methodology, subsumed still under the School of Education and Indiana University.
 We believe one of our strengths is recognizing and tapping into our various interconnections with other programs and constituents.
 We believe this is also an important way for you to succeed and make the best of your experiences here at IU.